-Getting glazes to come out the same from batch to batch is a lot easier if you are sure the glaze is mixed to the same consistency each time.
+Getting glazes or casting slip to come out the same from batch to batch is a lot easier if you are sure the glaze is mixed to the same consistency each time.
 Many potters just eyeball it (you know, “mix to the consistency of skim milk”), but to get scientific, you need to measure the specific gravity with a hydrometer.

 Making a floating-stick hydrometer doesn’t have to be rocket science.
 While making calibrating marks on a simple soda straw to show the specific gravity does requires a bit of math, using a calibration chart makes it a lot easier to do.
-In today’s post, an excerpt from the June/July/August 2013 issue of Ceramics Monthly, Roger Graham shows you how to make and use this simple tool.- Jennifer Harnetty, editor.
+In this post, an excerpt from the June/July/August 2013 issue of Ceramics Monthly, Roger Graham shows you how to make and use this simple tool.- Jennifer Poellot Harnetty, editor.

 If you mix your own glazes, you will already have discovered that it is a mixture of science and magic.
 Probably you make use of an accurate scale for weighing out ingredients.
 Maybe you consult a glaze calculation program, and work out expansion coefficients.
 That’s science (with a small “s”).
 But when it comes to actually mixing the glaze, how much water do you add?
 Does your recipe say, “Mix to the consistency of thin cream?”
 Or do you just dip your hand in and see how thick a coating clings to your fingers?
 That’s Magic (with a capital “M”).